prtkgpt/questdb.io/docs/reference/sql/create-table.md

 ### timestamp

-`timestamp` - references a column in new table, which will be the nominated timestamp.
+`timestamp` - references a column in new table, which will be the designated timestamp.
 Such column must be of type `timestamp`

 :::note